Best Key Lime Pie

 “Bud?”
 He asked.
 Jamie jerked his chin down in agreement, staring at the newspaper he had flattened on the bar with his grimy hands.
 I turned to go.

 “Wait here!”
 Jamie reached out and grabbed my wrist as I passed.
 “Did you see what those Libtard, Commie fucks said about Trump!”
 It wasn’t a question, but an accusation.
-My father in law was white, poor, and angry, all of which fed his addiction to Donald Trump.
+My father in law was poor, and angry, which fed his addiction to Donald Trump.
 And though I’d heard every inebriated variant of his gay, abortion, immigrant, black, Jew, Muslim, and Obama hating ravings and wasn’t in the mood for a recap — I stopped.
 Pulling away would only make him follow me, spouting crap and foaming at the mouth, through the restaurant in full view and earshot of the diners.

 “No, what?”
 I tried to paste an inquisitive face over my repulsed face.
 Jamie leaned close and peered into my eyes looking for the lies he was convinced lurked there.
 I could smell stale French fries overlaid with several beers that he hadn’t gotten here.
 He was close enough to leer into my cleavage.
 I stepped back.
 Father in law or no — he was revolting.
-I never could never figure out how he had sired my good-natured husband.
+I could never figure out how he had sired my good-natured husband.
 He let go of my wrist to pound his finger into the newspaper.
 I reached up to blot sweat from my hairline before it could trickle into an eye.

 He squinted up at my hair.
 “You should sweat, Girlie.”
 He had never once called me Annie.
 “You bitches are finished now that my boy Trump got elected President.”
 He sneered at me.
 “No more killin’ babies for any of you!
 And if you sinners break Trump’s anti-abortion law of these here United States of America, well…” He stopped to drain his beer in one go, wiping his mouth on his shirt sleeve.
 You’ll get what y’all deserve!”
 He shouted this last, snatching the newspaper up off the bar in his fist and shaking it like a bull whip at two middle-aged women diners who happened to be within hearing.
 They leaned closer to each other and bent over their plates.
 I made a mental note to remove that table from the bar area.
 He was winding up and the place was still half full.
 Bill raised his eyebrows in a do something signal at me.